Futura (typeface): Release

-Futura was immediately very successful, due to its combination of classicism and modernity.
-It spawned a range of derivative geometric sans-serif typefaces from competing foundries, particularly in the United States.
+Futura was immediately very successful, and was heavily marketed as embodying the spirit of modernity.
+Other foundries quickly launched derivative geometric sans-serif typefaces, particularly in the United States.
 In the UK Futura, while sometimes used, was overshadowed by Gill Sans, which became popular for similar reasons in the UK and came to define 1930s and 1940s printing.
 While more humanist, it also has geometric leanings which are particularly visible in the capitals.

 At a time when Hitler and Nazi Germany ideologies were on the rise, typefaces were a strong indicator of culture and national identity.
 Roman typefaces were rising in popularity, and they were becoming the standard text for printed documents when previously, German Blackletter was the default style.
 As a way to hold on to German identity, the Germans pushed for the use of Blackletter typefaces over Roman.

 When the Nazi regime rose into power in 1933, they utilized Blackletter typefaces to further promote German national identity.
 They determined Fraktur to be the true German type.
 They rejected modern type styles like Futura, which went on to become popular throughout the world, influenced by the Bauhaus and the English Arts and Crafts Movements.

-Futura made appearances on Nazi documentation, such as the "Organisationsbuch der NSDAP”, an informational handbook about membership to the Nazi Party and posters promoting “Entartete Kunst” (Degenerate Art), the exhibition that was created by the Nazis to shame modern art.
+Futura made appearances on Nazi documentation, such as the "Organisationsbuch der NSDAP", an informational handbook about membership to the Nazi Party and posters promoting "Entartete Kunst" (Degenerate Art), the exhibition that was created by the Nazis to shame modern art.
 In 1941, the Nazi regime deemed blackletter typefaces to have Jewish heritage due to the Nazi's perception of the typeface looking too similar to Hebrew, and therefore banned Fraktur and any other traditional German handwriting.
 Roman typography, which included Futura, became the new standard due to its superior legibility over blackletter typography.

+Design historian Dan Reynolds notes that its slogan "the typeface of today" was not the first time Bauer had used that slogan: it had previously been used to market Wienyk-Kursiv, a florid script typeface that never became very popular, around 1914: "Nobody has ever described Wieynk-Kursiv that way since then, as the claim was simply not accurate, just aspirational.
+I think the company had a marketing slogan in its back pocket, which it hoped would eventually stick.
+With Futura, it finally did".